 Ordinary paper bulletin board roll is fine.
 But this Textured Burlap Board Roll option brings some visual interest to the table.
 It also screams “fall!”
 The neutral color proves a great starting point for whatever you’d like to layer over the top.
-It can easily be reused time and time again, as it won’t rip like paper.
+It can easily be reused repeatedly, as it won’t rip like paper.

 2. Pumpkin/Acorn Bulletin Board Border

-All great fall bulletin board ideas will need some interesting borders.
-This Pumpkin Acorn Bulletin Board option will be appropriate the whole season through up until Thanksgiving.
-It is bright and fun, but neutral enough that it won’t get in the way of whatever you want to post on the bulletin board itself.
+All great fall bulletin board ideas need interesting borders around the whiteboard, your student’s lapboards, or even the classroom bookshelf.
+This Pumpkin Acorn Bulletin Board option will be appropriate the whole season up until Thanksgiving.
+It is bright and fun but neutral enough that it won’t get in the way of whatever you want to post on the bulletin board itself.

 3. Fall Bulletin Board Picture Set

 Don’t feel like fussing with cutouts or Cricut machines?
 This Fall Bulletin Board Picture Set has all of the items you need to bring in the fall season.
-With scarecrows, squirrels, sunflowers, pumpkins, and brightly colored letters, you can decorate the perfect fall environment.
+You can decorate the perfect fall environment with scarecrows, squirrels, sunflowers, pumpkins, and brightly colored letters.

 A bulletin board is just one easy way to add a touch of autumn to your classroom.
 It is not the only way.
 Let’s touch on a few more ways to set up a more inviting autumn space.
 One such method we enjoy is by decorating the blackboard and the front of the teacher’s desk.